 Državni arhiv - odjel u Novoj Gradiški

-- State Archive in Slavonski Brod - the town of Nova Gradiška Department
+- State Archives in Slavonski Brod - Department in Nova Gradiška

-There is a high chance Holocaust related material can be found in the 1941-1945 collections referring to administrative affairs, police records, nationalization of "foreign" property, as well as birth records of individuals and families.
-Check however with the archivist by email or phone whether the material (some finding aid available online through the link above) are situated in the Nova Gradiska branch or in the central institution, the Croatian State Archive Zagreb.
+There is a high chance Holocaust-related material can be found in the 1941-1945 collections referring to administrative affairs, police records, nationalisation of "foreign" property, as well as birth records of individuals and families.
+It is recommended to contact the archivist by email or phone to confirm whether the relevant material (some finding aids available online through the link above) is situated in the Nova Gradiska branch or in the central institution, the Croatian State Archive in Zagreb.

 See the book by Vjekoslav Žugaj, Židovi novogradiškog kraja (2001).

 For an overview of the archives' fonds, see: